-The Thirty-Second Annual Seminar
+The Thirty-Third Annual Seminar

 The New England Bladesmiths Guild’s seminar at Ashokan is one of the oldest and most prestigious hammer-ins in America.
 This year is no exception, as we have spent the last several months assembling a lineup of demonstrators to live up to this tradition.